 Under the GDPR, the data subject has the right to lodge a complaint with the supervisory authority.
 The supervisory authority must inform the data subject of the progress and outcome of his or her complaint.
-PIPEDA provides that the Federal Court may award damages to individuals.

-Under PIPEDA, an individual has the right to file a written complaint with the OPC against an organization that contravened a provision in relation to the protection of personal information or breaches of security safeguards.
+Under PIPEDA, an individual has the right to file a written complaint with the OPC against an organisation that contravened a provision in relation to the protection of personal information or breaches of security safeguards.
 If it is found that there are reasonable grounds to investigate a matter, the OPC may initiate a complaint.
 After the OPC issues a report of findings, the complainant may apply to the Federal Court for a hearing in respect of any matter in respect of which the complaint was made.